Skip to content

 // Both sides derive the same 32-byte shared secret

 UCANs (User Controlled Authorization Networks) are self-signed capability tokens for decentralized authorization.
 They replace traditional API keys or OAuth tokens.
+UCAN tokens are signed with the hybrid signature at whatever level the signer’s SecurityContext specifies.

 interface UCANToken {